Fitness Term Meanings

 Adduction refers to a motion that pulls a structure or part toward the middle of the body, or towards the middle of a limb.
 In the case of fingers and toes, it refers to bringing the digits together, towards the centerline of the hand or foot.
 Adduction of the wrist is also called ulnar deviation.
 Dropping the arms to the sides, or bringing the knees together, are examples of adduction.

 Aerobic physical activity.
-Activity in which the body’s large muscles move in a rhythmic manner for a sustained period of time.
+Activity in which the body’s large muscles move in a rhythmic manner for a sustained period.
 Aerobic activity, also called endurance activity, improves cardiorespiratory fitness.
 Examples include walking, running, and swimming, and bicycling.

 Balance.
 A performance-related component of physical fitness that involves the maintenance of the body’s equilibrium while stationary or moving.